 See bill for more details.
 Link to bill language:

-We are proud to feature our business members.
-These are companies who are directly supporting health freedom in Ohio and we encourage you to support them by seeking out their products and services.
+We are proud to feature our supporting business members!
+These companies are directly supporting health freedom in Ohio and we encourage everyone to support them by seeking out their products and services.
 It is a great way to close the economic loop and bring even more power to "voting with our dollars".
 When we support each other, everyone wins!

 If you are interested in supporting our efforts and becoming an HFO Business Member, please see: